matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/SQL-Reference/Data-Query-Language/select.md

 ## **Constraints**

-1. Table alias is not supported in GROUP BY.
-2. `SELECT...FOR UPDATE` currently only supports single-table queries.
+1. `SELECT...FOR UPDATE` currently only supports single-table queries.
-3. INTO OUTFILE is limitedly support.
+2. `INTO OUTFILE` is limitedly support.